boxyhq/website/docs/jackson/deploy/env-variables.md

 ```
 ### **RSA_PUBLIC_KEY**
 Base64 value of public key.
-You can generate the public key from the private as shown below:
+You can generate the public key from the private key as shown below:
 ```bash
 openssl rsa -in private-key.pem -pubout -out public-key.pem cat public-key.pem | base64